Sweetwater Sports Medicine

 • Athlete must be evaluated and have written clearance by a licensed physician to begin the return to play protocol.

-• Athlete must be symptom free for 24 hours without pain medication in order to begin the gradual return to play protocol.
+• Athlete must be symptom free for 24 hours prior to initiating the gradual return to play protocol.

 • The athlete must remain symptom free in order to move on to the next stage, and may only move one stage per 24 hours.

-• **If the athlete displays symptoms at any time during the gradual return to play they will return to Stage 1***
+• **If the athlete displays symptoms at any time during the gradual return to play they will discontinue activity and must be cognitive and physical symptom free for 24 hours before protocol is begun again.***

 • ***The Sweetwater High School Athletic Training Staff and Physician will make the final determination regarding the return to play***